wow-actions/auto-close-fixed-issues/README.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
           # optional comment
           # comment: 'This issue was closed by #{{ pr }}.'
+          # default ignore the pr merge to the default branch
+          # ignore: true
 ```

 ## License